rahhulleee/tp/docs/UserGuide.md

 *  `POLICY_PREMIUM` is the premium of the policy.
-You may use alphanumeric characters for the abbreviation of large numbers or to indicate non-cash payment methods. (e.g. 100mil, 500 CPF OA)
+You may use alphanumeric characters for the abbreviation of large numbers or to indicate non-cash payment methods. (e.g. "100mil", "500 CPF OA")

 <div style="border: 1px solid #dc3545; background-color: #f8d7da; padding: 10px; border-radius: 5px;">
 <span style="font-size: 20px; color: #007bff;">&#x2757;</span> <strong>Caution:</strong>